GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

 **Context**

 This example build uses the same simple reservoir model as in the gravity induced hysrostatic stress initialization case (see :ref:`gravityinducedhydrostaticinitialization`).
 In this example, however, we provide the stress and pore pressure gradients for a reservoir under an hydrostatic pressure equilibrium and then request the simulator to perform an initialization of the stresses in every element in the numerical model.
-The problem is also solved by using the singlephase poromechanics solver (see :ref:`SinglePhasePoroMechanicsSolver`) in Geos.
+The problem is also solved by using the singlephase poromechanics solver (see :ref:`PoroelasticSolver`) in Geos.

 **Input file**